 Truthfully just walking through the door of this shop/gallery on the East Williamsburg/Bushwick border, instantly transformed me into a cool indie artists fan.
 But seriously, The Cotton Candy Machine has an eclectic collection of prints.
 Peruse their website before visiting to get a sense of their collection.
 The shop carries work from local and international artists.
 The posters are fairly reasonable and you can score a cool one for around thirty dollars.
 In addition to art, they sell books, buttons, and funky items that would make great holiday and birthday gifts.

 It's worth a visit.
 Afterward, take a gander at the street art on the warehouse walls through Bushwick or stop in at these spots, which are all within a short walk from The Cotton Candy Machine.

 Head to Downtown Brooklyn to check out this Boerum Hill mom and pop shop/gallery, which contains art and toys.
 In fact, many of the prints and paintings on the walls seemed perfectly suited for a child's room.
 There is a very playful feel to this shop and the whimsical art would lighten anyone's home.
 Their collection is varied and extremely reasonable, making it the ideal place to pick up a housewarming gift or to add a splash of fun arty decor to your home.
 Grumpy Bert also sells books and zines.

 If you're a writer instead of a painter, Grumpy Bert hosts Get Lit writing workshops at their store.

-On Sunday, November 13th 1-6pm, check out the open studios on Red Hook.
+Check out the open studios on Red Hook.
 The annual event lets you explore the studios around Van Brunt Street and see what the local artists are creating.

 Greenpoint Open Studios takes place in the Spring, but you can still check out their galleries.
 Also, The Greenpoint Gallery, which was founded by artist and musician Shawn James, hosts Friday shows from September through June.